 Our schedule is set to compliment the Nordic Ski Program and a large portion of our skiers participate in both programs.

 Our coaching is parent and volunteer-driven.
 Fortunately, our little community of Leavenworth has an abundance of talent and enthusiasm.
-This program includes team coaching and support at the 5 outstanding alpine races throughout Washington, in addition to the Bakke Cup 3-Way Race at Ski Hill.
+This program includes team coaching and support at the 3 outstanding alpine races throughout Washington.

 - Kids must be avid skiers who can handle a variety of conditions and situations.